Oafish1/JAMIE/README.md

 Through random aggregation of cell data, gradients can be computed faster and cast back out to the original data sources, allowing for a generated `F` matrix with no lost resolution while cutting computation time.
 With this method, however, criterion for convergence becomes more strict.

 ### Two-Step Aggregation
 Cells are grouped into pseudocells.
 Inter and intra-psuedocell `F` matrices are calculated, resulting in much faster (~20x) computation time and much less memory usage.
 Currently, the whole matrix needs to be reconstructed before calculating eigenvectors, however, only delaying the memory requirement.
+Additionally, the bulk of computation time is taken up by eigenvector calculation.